Shahnawaz Tanai: Post-1990 and later life

 Later it was alleged, but never proven, that Tanai had assisted the Taliban, more specifically by providing the fundamentalist group with personnel from the disbanded Afghan Commando Forces, Afghan Army and KHAD.
-Instead, Pakistan's army had transferred support from Tanai to the Taliban, since Tanai was seen as carrying too much baggage from his former years and the Taliban leadership and ranks were made up largely of mujahideen fighters.
+Pakistan's army mistrusted Tanai due to his nationalist credentials.
 Nonetheless, the Northern Alliance trumpeted the claim that Tanai had supported the Taliban, although this was quite easily disproven, and their own ranks included former communist leaders like Abdul Rashid Dostum.

 Tanai was latterly the leader of the Afghanistan Peace Movement (De Afghanistan De Solay Ghorzang Gond) party.
 In 2005, he returned to Khost province to make a political comeback.
 He drove from Islamabad to the border town of Torkham, where he crossed over to Afghanistan to be warmly received by his supporters.
 He was then escorted in a convoy of vehicles to Kabul, where he resided.
-He did not stand as a presidential candidate in the 2004 elections, but his movement was enrolled as the 29th political party for the 2004 elections, and it was expected that his influence would bring back Afghan communists from Pakistan and elsewhere, where they had fled, to play a political role.
+He did not stand as a presidential candidate in the 2004 elections, but his movement was enrolled as the 29th political party for the 2004 elections, and it was expected that his influence would bring back Khalqists from exile, to play a political role.

-He also campaigned for a bigger role for Pashtuns, former jihadi leaders and religious parties, and he openly criticised United States policies that perpetuated the Northern Alliance domination in Kabul.
+He also campaigned for a bigger role for Pashtuns and he openly criticised United States policies that perpetuated the Northern Alliance domination in Kabul.

 There were allegations that Tanai had been sent by Pakistan to influence Afghanistan's politics in the post-Taliban period.
 He was also accused of working for Pakistan's Inter Services Intelligence (ISI).
 According to western diplomatic sources, Tanai acted as an agent for ISI by providing the Taliban a skilled cadre of military officers from the Khalq faction of the People's Democratic Party of Afghanistan to use his pilots to fly Mig-23, Sukhoi fighters of what was left of the Afghan Air Force, drive Soviet tanks and the use of Soviet artillery.
 However, most neutral sources doubt this claim, partly because Western sources have tended to play up the ISI's role in the Pashtun discontent, and partly because of Tanai's unpopularity with Pakistan's army and intelligence—as opposed to the Pakistan People’s Party in power when he fled to Pakistan.
 Tanai also was considered a Pashtun nationalist, making him a liability to Pakistan.

 In a 2009 interview, Tanai stated that the NATO troops are no different than Soviet troops and that they must leave Afghanistan.

 Following the Taliban takeover of Kabul in 2021, Tanai was pictured in October 2021 in Kabul in meetings with both Gulbuddin Hekmatyar and former president Hamid Karzai.

 On 7 March 2022, it was announced that Tanai had died at the age of 72 in an Islamabad hospital.